aws-samples/aws-net-guides/Communications/ParameterStore-Example/Readme.md

 Follow the instructions below to setup your development environment.

-#### Step 1: Setup Visual Studio 2017 for Windows
+#### Step 1: Setup Visual Studio 2017+ for Windows

-If your development environment is Visual Studio 2017 on Windows, you need to install the following components:
+If your development environment is Visual Studio 2017 or higher on Windows, you need to install the following components:

-* The **.NET Core SDK 2.x** for Windows:\
+* The **.NET Core SDK 3.x** for Windows:\
     <https://www.microsoft.com/net/download/>

 * Visual Studio 2017 version 15.3 or later